NielsenG62/Board-Game-Reviews/README.md

 There are 2 different ways to run this application.
 The first is in the console.
 This doesn't require starting a server and using the web browser, but it is a little more manual.
 In the root directory run `bin/rails runner run.rb` and answer the prompt.
 The name of the game needs to be the **exact name of the game** to work, otherwise you will get errors.
 This will print out a csv of the data, where you can either import it to a sheets app, or just open as preview in VSC.
 This method is a little more accurate, but requires you to look through the data yourself.
 The algorithm used will naturally score foreign languages, or bits with symbols higher (because they are rarer, more on the algorithm below).
 With a small amount of discernment, this list is more benifitial to catch a glimpse of what is important inside the reviews.

 The second way is to run the server and use a web browser.
 This way is a little more automated, which makes it harder to get clean results that are informative.
 This method first makes sure that every word exists in the English dictionary.
 The side effects of this is that it will throw out some words associated with the game, or throw out bullet points and hyphens if the reviewer used them.
 This messes with the algorithm just enough to sometimes spit out some nonsense, possibly giving the user an unclear picture of the game.
+I have added an option to see the results unfiltered as well.

 ## Setup/Installation Requirements